davidreiman/deblender/README.md

 - [ ] Build neural network models in models.py
     - **Note:** hyperparameters that will be optimized later need to be specified.
 See **Model Selection** section below.
-- [ ] Connect models, define loss, evaluation metrics, etc. in graph.py
+- [ ] Connect models, define loss, evaluation metrics, optimizer, etc. in graph.py
     - **Note:** hyperparameters that will be optimized later need to be specified.
 See **Model Selection** section below.
 - [ ] Specify input data shapes in data_shapes dictionary
     - **Note:** Data shapes should not include batch size—this information is passed to the sampler instead